 Local Housing Allowance gives tenants more choice in where they live.
 And it’s fairer too.

 The amount of benefit you get will depend on the amount of bedrooms you need.
-More information is available here on how we calculate the number of bedrooms you need.
+More information on how we calculate the number of bedrooms you need is available here.

 Local Housing Allowance Rates